mehulagg/gitlab/doc/user/project/clusters/protect/container_host_security/index.md

 ## Roadmap

-You can find more information on the product direction of the WAF in [Category Direction - Container Host Security](https://about.gitlab.com/direction/protect/container_host_security/).
+You can find more information on the product direction of Container Host Security at [Category Direction - Container Host Security](https://about.gitlab.com/direction/protect/container_host_security/).